Woman who says she fought off attacker in Marlboro describes what she was thinking during attempted assault

 Parker faced a judge on Tuesday on charges of assault to rape as well as assault and battery and ordered held without bail until he is back in court at the end of the week.

 After suffering minor injuries to her mouth, arms and leg Nascimento said she is still fearful about what happened.
-She is also worried about the possibility of coming face to face with her alleged attacker in court.
+She is also worried about the possibility of coming face-to-face with her alleged attacker in court.

-“I feel ok when the detectives call me and they say he’s in the jail.
+“I feel OK when the detectives call me and they say he’s in the jail.
 We found him,” she said.
 “I don’t want to see him.
 I don’t want to see him.”

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)